dimi-fn/Various-Data-Science-Scripts/Git & GitHub/README.md

 # Undoing & Corrections in Git

 * `git checkout <filename>`
-    * undo a *modified* file which neither has been staged (i.e. 'git add') nor committed (i.e. 'git commit') (e.g. you saved some new code in a file but you want to undo that).
+    * undo a *modified* file which neither has been staged (i.e. via 'git add') nor committed (i.e. via 'git commit') (e.g. you saved some new code in a file but you want to undo that).
 This will automatically remove any piece of code you lastly wrote/modified

 * `git reset` or `git reset <filename>`
     * undo a *staged* change of a file, i.e. and e.g. a file has been added via 'git add' and you want to undo that